Sarthak-Mohapatra/Recommendation-Engine--Similar-apps-on-Google-Play-Store/README.md

  ## Screenshots

- The below screenshot shows the generation of similar apps when "3D Bowing" is provided as input:
+ The below screenshot shows the generation of similar apps when "3D Bowling" is provided as input:

  ![Similar Apps for 3D Bowling](https://github.com/Sarthak-Mohapatra/Recommendation-Engine-for-apps-from-Google-Play-Store/blob/master/output%20ss.JPG)